 ❌The gospels are unverified mythology because the content developed over time

 In order to conclude or reasonably suggest that mythological development occurred for the resurrection stories in the gospels, then it must be shown that the level of content and portrayal of Jesus is larger and more advanced in the later resurrection sources (John) compared to the earlier resurrection sources (Corinthian creed and synoptic gospels).
-Some skeptics may argue that the theology grew over time in the resurrection stories, but one of the highest theological claims in the resurrection accounts (the holy trinity) is actually found in one of the earlier gospels (Mathew).
+Some skeptics may argue that the theology grew over time in the resurrection stories, but one of the highest theological claims in the resurrection accounts (the Holy trinity) is actually found in one of the earlier gospels (Mathew).
 This goes against the idea that the later gospel of John was more theologically advanced since the most prominent theological claim is actually found in an earlier source.
 Furthermore, the largest number of different resurrection appearances is 6 in the Corinthian creed as opposed to Marks 0, Mathews 2, and Luke and John's account of only 4 different resurrection appearances.

 John (written 70s+ AD) did not expand upon the number of resurrection appearances that were established by the Corinthian creed (created 30s AD).
 This is very significant because it shows that the earliest resurrection source had more appearances than the latest source, which is the exact opposite of what you would see in mythological content development.
 The early dating of the Corinthian creed shows that the resurrection appearances started with the original disciples, meaning that the disciples' resurrection claims did not start mythologically within the gospels.
 This early corroboration from the creed hurts the mythology theory because it's the kind of corroboration you would expect to see if the gospels were truly eyewitness accounts.

 What this all shows is that the high theological content and number of appearances for the resurrection stories is consistent over time, not developed.
-The same can be said about the other natures of the resurrection accounts, such as the weirdness level and frequency of physical details (see the evidence explanation video for elaboration).
+The same can be said about the other natures of the resurrection accounts, such as the weirdness level and frequency of physical details (see the evidence explanation video above for elaboration).
 The resurrection stories may vary, but the frequency of detail and portrayal of a bodily resurrected Jesus is consistent over time.
 Therefore, the content did not develop over time in the gospel’s resurrection stories.
 This is a major liability for the unverified mythology theory, giving us reason to doubt this explanation.

 The unverified mythology theory fails to reasonably explain this fact without liability.